 But fear not: it’s not impossible to find rugged boots that also look great.
 Every one of our picks is waterproof and insulated with cozy lining and/or high-tech heat retaining layers.
-They come equipped with traction-enhancing soles designed to help you keep you upright, and there’s a range of styles perfect from everyone from the urban explorer trudging to work through the snow to the active guy who won’t let even the coldest of temperatures keep him from the great outdoors.
+They come equipped with traction-enhancing soles designed to help you keep you upright, and there’s a range of styles perfect from everyone from the urban explorer trudging to work to the active guy who won’t let even the coldest of temperatures keep him out of the great outdoors.

-The 200 gram insulation and silver thermal reflective liners inside these leather boots are enough to keep feet warm in -25 degree weather.
+The 200-gram insulation and silver thermal reflective liners inside these leather boots are enough to keep your feet warm in -25 degree weather.

 You get durability, comfort, and style in this boot, which is at home on the mountain, and in the office.

-These are ideal for those spending hours outdoors, because they keep your feet warm without ever letting them sweat.
+These are ideal for those spending hours and hours outdoors because they keep your feet warm without copious sweating.

-Cold feet are the quickest and easiest way to ruin a hike, or anything outdoorsy.
-That’s why we appreciate Columbia’s waterproof, seam sealed winter boot with an Omni-Heat thermal reflective lining.
+Pros: Cold feet are the quickest and easiest way to ruin a hike, or anything outdoorsy.
+That’s why we appreciate Columbia’s waterproof, seam-sealed winter boot with an Omni-Heat thermal reflective lining.
 It’s made from leather and has a supportive midsole for added comfort.
 Plus, you get major traction.

-We have already sung the praises of the Blundstone Classic 500 as the ultimate do-it-all dude boot, a tough, comfy choice perfect for everything from hiking Italy’s Cinque Terre to shoveling manure.
+We have already sung the praises of the Blundstone Classic 500 as the ultimate do-it-all dude boot.
+It's a tough, comfy choice perfect for everything from hiking Italy’s Cinque Terre to shoveling manure.